unearthim/myceloom.com/essays/essay_3_first_depth_loom.md

 **The weft:** The fine hyphal branches that explore new territory, connect to plant roots, adapt to local conditions.
 These are thin, temporary, experimental.

-The metaphor reveals itself rather than being imposed—it is discovered.
+The metaphor is not imposed—it is discovered.
 Weaving is a pattern that recurs in natural and designed systems alike because it is a *pattern that works*.
 The loom did not invent this geometry.
 It formalized it, made it repeatable, made it teachable.

 ---

 ## Craft vs. Accident

 Here is where myceloom diverges from mycelium alone.
-Mycelial networks grow rather than submit to design.
+Mycelial networks are **grown, not designed**.
 They emerge through evolutionary pressure, environmental feedback, and stochastic exploration.
 They are intelligent, but not intentional.
 They optimize, but they do not plan.

 Weaving, by contrast, is **intentional from the first thread**.
 The weaver chooses the material, the pattern, the tension, the color.
 The weaver can see the fabric before it exists and works deliberately toward that vision.
 The loom makes this vision actionable.